Zeki411/mgateway/README.md

 ### 2.2.
 DataHandle.py

 This software is used to parse the raw data in the file above and then log it in the file `parsedData.csv`

+### 2.3.
+TCPPacketForwarder

+This software is used to forward the packet to server

+3. Helper scripts

+This script must be launched on IoT Start Kit platform to reset concentrator chip through GPIO, before starting any application using the concentrator.